tienkhoa16/ip/docs/README.md

     ____________________________________________________________
 ```

+:bulb: If the task has been marked as done previously,
+Duke will show a warning stating the duplicated mark as done.

 ### 3.4.
 Deleting A Task : `delete`
 Deletes a task from Duke.

+After deleting a task from the task list, Duke will automatically save the list to
+`[YOUR_DUKE_HOME_FOLDER]/data/duke.txt`.

 Format: `delete INDEX`\
 Example of usage: `delete 2`\